 Northern access road from the R27 to Paballelo, Upington.
 It was an EPWP funded project.
 To create temporary work for the local labourers.
 It was necessary to pave the road with interlocking pavers.
 Total project cost was about R4,7m.

-Upgrading of Road DR3322 from N10 intersection to Karakoel Research Station.
-It was an EPWP funded project.
-To create temporary work for the local labourers.
-It was necessary to pave the road with interlocking pavers.
-Total project cost was about R17m.
+The upgrading of Road DR3322 from N10 intersection to Karakoel Research Station was an Expanded Public Works funded project to create temporary job opportunities for the local community.
+The total project cost amounted to R17m.

 The Sedibeng pipeline project is funded by Department of Water and Sanitation.
 The project entails the upgrading of existing 120km pipelines from the Treatment Plant at Henkries alongside the Orange River to Springbok.
 The works include the replacement of existing pipelines, upgrading of 4 main pumpstations and construction of concrete reservoirs.
 The installation of new pipelines to the communities of Concordia, Carolusberg and Nababeep is also part of the project.
 The approved budget for the project amounts to R500m.
 The first phase of the construction of the main pipeline will be completed in May 2016.
 The planning and design of the next phase is already in an advanced stage and construction will commence middle 2016.